 Characteristics: Sandy beaches with small pebbles – Some nudist beaches in Plakias are organized.

-Most beaches in the area of Plakias, on the southern coast of Rethymnon, can easily be considered naturist-friendly.
-People easily get rid of their clothes for a swim, usually in the extremes of each of these beaches.
+Most beaches in the area of Plakias, on the southern coast of Rethymnon, can be considered naturist-friendly.
+People easily get rid of their clothes for a swim, usually at the extreme ends of each of these beaches.

-Both have traditionally been placed on the list of the best nude beaches on the southern coast of Crete.
-However, things started changing, especially when Mikro Ammoudi became more popular and crowded, with no much naturism left during the months of July and August.
+Both have traditionally been placed on the list of the best nudist beaches on the southern coast of Crete.

 Ammoudaki is still a good option for naturists.
 Here, it’s possible to rent umbrellas as well as enjoy a very quiet atmosphere.